Transformers: Generation 1: Premise

 This initial premise, in all three media of toys, TV series, and comics, became more cosmic in scale.
 More stories began to be set in outer space and on alien worlds, especially after The Transformers: The Movie.

 Additional story elements are also added to the series, such as establishing the origins of the Transformers race.
-A cruel and coldly logical race of alien squid-like creatures with five faces and tentacles known as Quintessons, who were the creators of the Autobots and Decepticons.
+The movie established a cruel and coldly logical race of alien squid-like creatures with five faces and tentacles known as Quintessons, who were later revealed as the creators of the Autobots and Decepticons in the third season of the series.
 They also created a gigantic factory that would become Cybertron.
 Eventually the design of the robots would become so sophisticated they developed emotions, self-awareness, and the machines went into rebellion, known as the 1st Cybertronian War.
 After successfully seizing control of Cybertron the robots lived in peace until the Decepticons could not resist or overcome their innate desire for military campaign and attempted a coup.
 The Autobots only overcame the Decepticons in the 2nd Cybertronian war by developing transformation to hide as mundane objects, vehicles, or tools.
 After copying the transformation ability of Autobots and creating a new leader named Megatron, the Decepticons launched into a 3rd Cybertronian war that would see Cybertron ruined, at which point the TV series begins.

 Two characters – each the greatest leader of his side, became the most iconic representatives of the series: Optimus Prime of the Autobots and Megatron of the Decepticons.
 After the featured film, Megatron was reformed as Galvatron, and Optimus Prime was replaced for the majority of the third season by Rodimus Prime, only to return at the end.
 Both Optimus Prime and Megatron continued to appear in one form or another in subsequent Transformers series, where they maintained their leadership roles.